 B.A., Economics, UC Berkeley, 2012

 Pursuing Ph.D., Energy & Resources, UC Berkeley

-Niklas will be working on data validation, analysis, and writing an open-source analysis script for the project that examines the relationship between Bay Area oil refinery air pollution and personal health outcomes.
-He is excited about the potential to leverage modern data analysis to advance citizen science efforts for critical environmental justice issues.
-The Bay Area is his home, and he appreciates the opportunity to apply his skillset towards concrete outcomes.
+As a Data Analyst, Niklas worked on data validation, analysis, and wrote an open-source analysis script for the Collective that examined the relationship between Bay Area oil refinery air pollution and personal health outcomes.
+He was excited about the potential to leverage modern data analysis to advance citizen science efforts for critical environmental justice issues.
+The Bay Area is his home, and he appreciated the opportunity to apply his skillset towards concrete outcomes.

 Derek T. Parrott